PrincetonZEROLab/Path-to-Zero/docs/src/instructions.md

 There are four types of uncertainty to consider in your planning:

 1. **Demand Shocks**: Demand in each Stage is uncertain and will differ from the expected values by a constant percentage throughout the year.
 Demand may be either lower or higher than expected.
-2. **Experience Curves**: Expending Build tokens to construct a new resource will drive down the cost of that resource in the next Stage by approximately 5% per token, but the exact pace of cost declines is uncertain.
+2. **Experience Curves**: Expending Build tokens to construct a new resource will drive down the cost of that resource in the next Stage by approximately 2% per token, but the exact pace of cost declines is uncertain.
 3. **Social Backlash**: Expending Build tokens to construct or maintain a resource risks triggering Social Backlash, which prevents that resource from being built or maintained in the next Stage.
 Each resource has a different Backlash Risk per Build token.
-The precise risk of Social Backlash is uncertain, but each resource type has a different relative risk: Low, Medium or High..
+The precise risk of Social Backlash is uncertain, but each resource type has a different relative risk: Low, Medium or High.
 4. **Climate Disasters**: Each Stage, there is a chance of a climate-related weather disaster (flood, fires, hurricane, etc.).
 If a disaster occurs, each resource type faces a probability of forced outages knocking offline 50% of installed capacity for four weeks.
 Disaster risk increases as the Stages progress.

 ## Phases